mwiens91/jrnl/README.md

 ### Accessing the closest existing entry to a given date

-To access the closest existing journal entry for a given date, add the `@` suffix to the date.
+To access the closest existing journal entry for a given date, add the `@` prefix to the date.
 For example, to find the closest entry to 2017-01-01, you'd do

 ```